 For more information about the Cat Guardians service and details about how to register, please click here.

-If you think that you could benefit from owning a cat, or know someone else that might, please do get in touch with your local branch or adoption centre who will be able to find the perfect feline companion for you.
-For more information about the cats who are ready for adoption in your area, please call our Helpline on 03000 12 12 12 or click here.
+If you think that you could benefit from owning a cat, or know someone else that might, please do get in touch with your local branch or centre who will be able to find the perfect feline companion for you.
+For more information about the cats who are ready for adoption in your area, please call our National Information Line on 03000 12 12 12 or click here.